Runtime security approach

 Cloudflare edge controls

 Cloudflare should reject commodity abuse before the Worker runs.
-Use Network protection for the operator workflow around WAF custom rules, rate limiting, Bot Fight Mode, AI crawler controls, Browser Integrity Check, managed rules, and related domain settings.
+Use Network protection for the operator workflow around WAF custom rules, rate limiting, AI crawler controls, Browser Integrity Check, managed rules, and related domain settings.
+Avoid challenge-style or page-rewriting controls, including Managed Challenge, Bot Fight Mode, and zone-wide JavaScript Detections, on public strict-CSP HTML unless the instance deliberately accepts Cloudflare script injection. vanityURLs HTML responses include Cache-Control: no-transform so intermediaries should not rewrite the repository-built page.
 Use Access control for private operational paths.

 Keep the Worker blocklist as the fallback, not the first line of defense for high-volume abuse.
 The canonical WAF, AI crawler, Rules, Network, DNS, SSL/TLS, Security, Caching, and Cloudflare analytics settings live in Network protection.